ProsoftEngineering/ServerMonitor/README.md

 # Actions

 Currently the above examples don't provide any type of notification of when a server goes up or down.
 For this you must use the `actions` key.
-Currently only a command can be run.
+There are two types of actions: Command and Email:

+## Command

+The most basic action is to run a command.
 For example, to display a notification in macOS:

 ```json
 {